dsubject/dsubject/README.md

 Software Developer
 ------------------

-English major turned software developer with a passion for sustainability.
-In 2017, I left my content writing job and learned full-stack development with ReactJS.
-Since then, I've gained experience in both web and mobile development across various technologies.
+English major turned full-stack developer with 7+ years of experience building accessible, human-centered applications.

+Passionate about mental health, ethical tech, and designing tools that make systems more transparent and humane.

+Advocate for inclusive design, thoughtful engineering, and coding with care

 Check out my personal website at [daniellesubject.com](https://daniellesubject.com)